-Before You Use AI Generated Images, Read This
+Before You Use AI Generated Images: A Critical Checklist

 I used to create prompts like “Cartoon Character Sitting On A Couch,” and I expected to get a cartoon character.
 However, the image I created was just an “OK” drawing of a couch that was not at all what I was looking for.